Maxsior/BotCom/README.md

   `/help` -- print this message

-But you also can use messanger buttons as interface to call these commands without needing to write them by youself.
+But you also can use button instead of commands without needing to write them by yourself.

 ### Example
- To create account simply write message to bot being unregistered or press `Start` button.
+ To create an account simply write a message to bot or press `Start` button.

-**YOU**: `Hello i want to speak to another messenger` <br>
+**YOU**: `Hello I want to speak to another messenger` <br>
 **BOT**: `Hooray!
   Your BotCom account is activated!
 Now you can send and receive messages!
   BotCom helps send messages across different messengers and social networks.